Hello, this is HDC, a consulting company specializing in AM solutions.

 ⑫ Simplified Machine Clean-Up

-Wire-based additive manufacturing processes are more cost-effective than powder-based processes.
-Easy machine cleaning due to less residueThere is almost no residue or dust.
-Reduce the burden of frequent cleaning and keep your workspace tidy.I can do it Efficient workflowSupports .
+Wire-based additive manufacturing processes are compared to powder-based processes Low residue makes machine cleaning simple....
+There is almost no residue or dust.
+Reduce the burden of frequent cleaning and keep your workspace tidyYou can do it Efficient workflowIt supports.

-Wire-based processes Material conversion is relatively simpleThis allows for easy replacement of various materials.
-Minimize downtimeAnd Dual material partsIna Various componentsIt is advantageous when manufacturing.
-Unlike powder-based processes, there is no need for complex cleaning or washing processes.
-Rapid material replacementThe fact that it is possible is a great strength.
+Wire-based processes Material switching is relatively simpleTherefore, various materials can be easily replaced.
+This Minimize downtimewhile Dual material partsIna Various componentsIt is advantageous when manufacturing.
+Unlike powder-based processes, even without complex cleaning or washing processes Rapid material replacementThe fact that this is possible is a major strength.

 14 Zero Material Waste

-Meltio's Dual wire metal lamination processsilver Designed so that the wire enters the melt pool coaxiallyIt is done.
+Meltio's Dual wire metal lamination processsilver Designed so that the wire enters the melt pool coaxially.It is done.

 Through this 100% efficient use of materialsYou can do it.